 We aim to achieve this by providing information alongside exhibits on individual species and their natural habitats, the information provided shall suit all levels of the curriculum as well as adults.

-Closer to home we have provided a Nature Reserve where over 14,000 trees have been planted and a number of water wildlife areas have been incorporated, including a 2 acre lake.
-This gives the park the opportunity to show youngsters how animal life develops within a newly formed wildlife area, and just how important it is to respect all forms of animal life.
+Closer to home we have provided a Nature Reserve where over 8,000 trees have been planted and a number of water wildlife areas have been incorporated, including a 2 acre lake.
+This gives the park the opportunity to show children how animal life develops within a newly formed wildlife area, and just how important it is to respect all forms of animal life.
+Our nature walk provides information boards about indigenous animals, habitats, plants and trees to also stress the importance of protecting our environment.

-We are in the process of creating a newly proposed education centre which will enable LWP to increase educational facilities.
-With up to date technology by way of touch screen information systems, this gives instant access to all ranges of knowledge based programs involving the Psittacine family, allowing us to stay in touch with the younger generation on a more user friendly system.
+We are in the process of creating a newly proposed education centre which will enable Lincolnshire Wildlife Park to increase educational facilities.
+With up to date technology by way of touch screen information systems, giving instant access to all ranges of knowledge based programs involving the Psittacine family, allowing us to stay in touch with the younger generation on a more user friendly system.